typeblogger/typeblogger.github.io/_posts/2016-7-3-how-to-promote-your-blog.md

 Not because you want them to share your stuff, but because you want to get to know them.

-In the future, when you have an awesome post that is a GREAT fit for the influencer and their audience, send them a polite and mail and let them know about it.
+In the future, when you have an awesome post that is a GREAT fit for the influencer and their audience, send them a polite email and let them know about it.

 That is what Neil Patel did in the start to get influencers to promote his content...